abdlkdrInc/Countries/README.md

 You can see all countries in a ListView as a ListTile.
 <br /> You can select countries and go to their page.
-<br /> Also you can save them by adding the heart button.
+<br /> Also you can save them with the heart button.

 <img src="https://user-images.githubusercontent.com/111340982/185767455-3ff60fb6-7869-43a6-a655-7158707be8a5.png" width=25% height=25%> <img src="https://user-images.githubusercontent.com/111340982/185767512-697eb13e-f101-43a1-a51b-eeb8bee5e039.png" width=25% height=25%>